-A previous version of the Cray Linux Environment (CLE) Software Release Overview stated that application binaries built using dynamic libraries did not require recompiling.
+The Cray Linux Environment (CLE) 3.1 Software Release Overview (S-2425-31) states that application binaries built using dynamic libraries do not require recompiling.
 The language in that statement remains accurate.
-However, applications written in C++ or Partitioned Global Address Space (PGAS) programming models must be recompiled when migrating applications.
+However, you must recompile applications that are written in C++ or Partitioned Global Address Space (PGAS) programming models when you migrate applications.